Leadership Federation has announced Middle East Asia Leadership Awards 2024 in Dubai - www.lokmattimes.com

 Leadership Federation has announced Middle East Asia Leadership Awards 2024 in Dubai

-PNN New Delhi [India], January 29: Leadership Federation is a beacon of leadership excellence that surpasses boundaries and industries ...
+New Delhi (India), January 30: Leadership Federation is a beacon of leadership excellence that surpasses boundaries and industries on ...

 The Generative AI Summit held in Dubai on January 20th was a groundbreaking event that showcased the transformative power of artificial intelligence.
 Hosted by the forward-thinking Leadership Federation, this summit brought together innovators, tech enthusiasts, and industry leaders to delve into the cutting-edge realm of generative AI.
 Attendees gained invaluable insights from experts, unlocking new possibilities and shaping the future of AI.
 From discussions on the latest advancements to ethical considerations surrounding AI technology, this summit served as a convergence of minds.